vbextreme/ios/README.md

 IOS
 ===
-library for the management of the shield input output for ODROID u3
+library for the management of the shield input output for ODROID u3<br>
+iosextra contains extra device for ios, led,rgbled, lcd,ic etc... work in progress

 State:
 ======
- * external device not tested
  * writing documentation
  * writing example
  * i328 input not tested